EZIOxtn/EasyHost/README.md

 ## Configuration

-Before using EasyHost, make sure to configure your Ngrok API key:
+Before using EasyHost, configure your Ngrok API key: (Optional)

 Open EasyHost and navigate to the "Settings" section.